Pilou97/rock-n-rollup/doc/src/services/ticket-upgrade.md

 The idea is simple:

-- you split your kernel into chunks
+- split your kernel into chunks
-- you send the root hash to a smart contract
+- send the root hash to a smart contract
 - this smart contract sends a byte ticket representing the root hash to your rollup
 - your rollup proceed to the upgrade